justincbagley/blog/content/post/2011-11-22-r-functions-for-working-with-phylogenetic-trees-in-packages-ape-geiger-and-caper-part-i.md

 **References and links**

-Here are some links to some content related to phylogenetics and R from the Berkeley Integrative Biology (IB) program and a couple other places, which I have drawn from and will continue to use as resources as I add more content to my blog about phylogenetics in R. I'm going to draw up a little bibliography on the best reading in phylogenetic comparative methods as well, as I develop these new sections of the blog further...
+Here are some links to some content related to phylogenetics and `R` from the Berkeley Integrative Biology (IB) program and a couple other places, which I have drawn from and will continue to use as resources as I add more content to my blog about phylogenetics in `R`.
+I'm going to draw up a little bibliography on the best reading in phylogenetic comparative methods as well, as I develop these new sections of the blog further...

 Berkeley resources, mostly developed by Nick Matzke (Thanks Nick!):